The musical notes have the letters, ABCDEFG. Between these letters are more notes, so we must add sharps or flats to

 Count up to that note in the Order of Flats: BE, then add the last flat to complete the number: BEA flats.
 So, 3 flats are in the Key of Eb Major, which has these scale notes:

-Notice these flats are not in the same order as the Order of Flats, because we are following the scale step pattern, WWHWWWH.
+Notice these flats are not in the same order as the Order of Flats, because we are following the major scale step pattern, WWHWWWH.
 This pattern makes a sound, but use the Order of Flats (BEADGCF) as a counting tool only to find the number of flats, not to determine the sound of a major scale.

 As a reminder, the Root note is the name of the Key, and the Order of Sharps or Flats are tools to find the number of sharps or flats, for that Key.